 Doing the right maintenance can impact on both fixed and variable costs.
 If we lower the fixed cost, then we lower the total cost and move the breakeven point to the left.
 If we can reduce our maintenance costs per unit of output by doing the right maintenance (remember that the right amount of proactive maintenance reduces the more expensive reactive maintenance), then we reduce the slope of the variable cost line.
 That also increases the margin.

 So how do we achieve that?

+Reliability is like the top of a three-legged stool.
+To support it we need engineering, operations, and maintenance.
 We want the maintenance leg of our stool model to be the right length – not too short, not too long.
 It must be tailored to fit the design and operating capability of your workforce and the asset itself.

 Proactive maintenance programs designed “traditionally” rely heavily on “preventive” maintenance and overhauls.
 Manufacturers’ manuals are full of overhaul and part replacement recommendations.
 They are also wrong much of the time.
 That’s a lesson that was learned in the aircraft industry in the 1970s through an exhaustive study of failures that had led to crashes.
 They revamped their maintenance programs (which made a huge improvement in aircraft safety) and developed a method that could be repeated in any system.
 That method produces a maintenance program that is tailored exactly to the design and operating capabilities.
 It is known as “Reliability Centered Maintenance”.

 Without getting into technical details, suffice to say that there are methods we can employ at design or even during the operational phase of the asset’s life cycle to tailor the maintenance program to the physical asset and its very specific needs.
-Spending that little bit of money (energy) on those analyses, will result in a program that if executed properly (another spend of energy) will deliver a reliable, long lasting stable operation (minimal entropy).
+Spending that little bit of money (energy) on those analyses, will result in a program that if executed properly (another spend of energy) will deliver a reliable, long-lasting stable operation (minimal entropy).